yt-project/yt/doc/source/analyzing/analysis_modules/light_ray_generator.rst

 The keyword arguments are:

 * ``seed`` (*int*): Seed for the random number generator.
 Default: None.

+* ``periodic`` (*bool*): If True, ray trajectories will make use of periodic boundaries.
+If False, ray trajectories will not be periodic.
+Default : True.

+* ``left_edge`` (iterable of *floats* or *YTArray*): The left corner of the region in which rays are to be generated.
+If None, the left edge will be that of the domain.
+Default: None.

+* ``right_edge`` (iterable of *floats* or *YTArray*): The right corner of the region in which rays are to be generated.
+If None, the right edge will be that of the domain.
+Default: None.

+* ``min_level`` (*int*): The minimum refinement level of the spatial region in which the ray passes.
+This can be used with zoom-in simulations where the high resolution region does not keep a constant geometry.
+Default: None.

 * ``start_position`` (*list* of floats): Used only if creating a light ray from a single dataset.
 The coordinates of the starting position of the